There’s still time to make these Sour Patch Easter “Eggs”, guys!

 But in the interest of time and for the sake of efficiency, since Easter is tomorrow, I went ahead with the first method, but with a little tweak of my own.
 In comes a handy-dandy spray bottle.

 You’ll notice some grapes seem to repel water and after the first toss, don’t seem to get much powder stuck on them.
 Spray those with a little bit of water, using the spray bottle, then sprinkle more powder immediately, and toss again a second time.
-That should help get a more even coverage.
+That should help get more even coverage.

 A word of advice on the colors you choose, guys.
 Blue does NOT look good!
 Blue color on green grapes just doesn’t blend nicely.